Sayan-ML/smart_ai_plan/README.md

 The **Smart AI Daily Planner** is your all-in-one **AI-powered personal assistant** designed to make daily life seamless and organized.
 It integrates **productivity tools, real-time updates, and intelligent recommendations** into a single web application — helping users save time and stay informed.

-Deployed live using **Render** 🌐 with a beautiful frontend and a powerful FastAPI backend ⚡.
+Deployed on local system 🌐 with a beautiful frontend and a powerful flask backend ⚡.

 ---